CAEP Annual Review

 The Ohio Department of Higher Education surveys pre-service teachers during their internship and teachers as they begin their second year in the Ohio Resident Educators program.
 Results can be found in the “Pre-Service Teacher Survey Results” and the “Statewide Survey of OHIO Resident Educators’ Reflections on their Educator Preparation Program” reports.

-The Pre-service Teacher Survey Results indicate that the average satisfaction of Ashland University pre-service teachers was above the state average for 36 of the 49 items and within .1 points of the state average on all but one of the remaining items.
+The 2020 Pre-service Teacher Survey Results indicate that the average satisfaction of Ashland University pre-service teachers was above the state average for 48 of the 49 items and within .01 points of the state average on the remaining item.
 The survey results for teachers from Ashland University beginning their second year in the Ohio Resident Educator program indicate that their average satisfaction was above the state average for 36 of the 49 items and within .1 points of the state average on all but two of the remaining items.

 5. Graduation Rates